It's Hard To Miss The Historical Weirdness Of Trump Embracing A 'Red' Wave

 No one seemed to think that meant that the party of Reagan had gone soft on communism.

-Of course, the outcome of the 2000 election's outcome remained in dispute for the next five weeks, meaning the colored map was seen on the air night after night.
+Of course, the outcome of the 2000 election remained in dispute for the next five weeks, meaning the colored map was seen on the air night after night.
 Talking heads started using the "red state" or "blue state" labels as part of the national conversation, reinforcing this sense of our political geography.
 And it stuck.

 The keynote speaker at the 2004 Democratic convention objected to the red-state, blue-state paradigm and called it false.
 His name was Barack Obama, and he would go on to serve two terms as president.

-Note: A previous version of this column incorrectly referred to the movie Red Sparrow as a Soviet-era film.
-It actually takes place in modern Russia.